-We all have nights when we cannot fall asleep.
+We all have nights when we can't fall asleep.
 Life stresses, medical conditions, or maybe a noisy party next door.
-Whether you have short-term or chronic insomnia , there are things you can do to sleep easier.
+Whether you have short-term or chronic insomnia, there are steps you can take to sleep easier.

-We love to be comfortable, warm and cozy.
+We love to be comfortable, warm, and cozy.
 Going to bed at night should give you the same feeling.
 Look at your surroundings and see if you can make changes in the bedroom.
-Here are some things to think about:
+Here are some options to think about:

-You may also want to consider taking some time to take a short walk outside during the day.
+Consider taking a short walk outside during the day.
 Sunlight or bright light may help you relax at night.

 Your body learns to respond to what you do out of habit.
 If you think about it, you have sleep habits too.
 Some of the things you may be doing make it hard for your body and mind to relax and unwind.
 A nightly routine will help make your body ready for sleep.
 Remember new habits take some time, so be patient and keep trying new things.

-Here are some things you should do in the daytime to be ready for a good sleep at night:
+Use the daytime hours to get ready for sleep at night:

-There are also some changes you can make to your evening routine.
-See if some of these can work for you:
+There are also some changes you can make to your evening routine:

 Of course, everything will not always work all the time.
-If you cannot fall asleep within 20 minutes, get up and do something, then try again when you fee drowsy.
+If you can't fall asleep within 20 minutes, get up and do something, then try again when you feel drowsy.